-Levelling Up: A Quick Guide to Fiverr’s Seller Levels
+Levelling Up: A Quick Guide to Seller Levels on Fiverr

-There’s a whole host of things to consider before getting started on the platform, but in this guide, we’re going to concentrate on giving you an understanding of Fiverr’s level system.
+There’s a whole host of things to consider before getting started on the platform, but in this guide, we’re going to concentrate on giving you an understanding of seller levels on Fiverr, and Fiverr’s internal level system.

 Getting your head around how the various seller levels work is one of the most important factors in conquering Fiverr.
 That’s because just like 5-star ratings, a higher seller level means greater social proof, and ultimately more interest in your gigs.

 An Overview of the Level System – Seller Levels on Fiverr

 When a potential buyer looks at your gig listing or profile page, they will see a designated level next to your username.
 The level assigned to you will be one of the following: